Blackfeet Nation

 The Blackfeet Nation (Aamsskáápipikani / ǎmssk̇ǎaṗiiṗiik̇ǔni, Pikuni / ṗiik̇ǔni), officially named the Blackfeet Tribe of the Blackfeet Indian Reservation of Montana, is a federally recognized tribe of Siksikaitsitapi people with an Indian reservation in Montana.
 Tribal members primarily belong to the Piegan Blackfeet (Ampskapi Piikani) band of the larger Blackfoot Confederacy that spans Canada and the United States.

-The Blackfeet Indian Reservation is located east of Glacier National Park and borders the Canadian province of Alberta.
+The Blackfeet Indian Reservation is located east of Glacier National Park and borders Alberta.
 Cut Bank Creek and Birch Creek form part of its eastern and southern borders.
 The reservation contains 3,000 square miles (7,800 km^{2}), twice the size of the national park and larger than the state of Delaware.
 It is located in parts of Glacier and Pondera counties.

 History

-The Blackfeet claim to have lived on the Northern Great Plains for thousands of years.
+The Blackfeet have lived on the Northern Great Plains for thousands of years.
 Through raids in the Southern Plains and trade with the Cree, they eventually acquired firearms and horses.
 They were a powerful force on the Great Plains, controlling an area that extended from North of current day Edmonton, Alberta Province, as far South as to Yellowstone National Park; and as far West from Glacier Park all the way East to the Black Hills of South Dakota.
 After contact with settlers, they increasingly kept to the most Western regions of their territory and slowly exited what is now Eastern Montana and Western Saskatchewan.
 The Badger Two Medicine area, south of Glacier Park, was and remains an especially sacred site for the tribe.

 During the late 19th century, Blackfeet territory was encroached on and annexed by European Americans and Canadians, who eventually forced the Blackfeet to cede their lands.
 The Blackfeet moved to smaller Indian reservations in the United States and reserves in Canada.
 Adjacent to their reservation, established by Treaty of 1896, are two federally controlled areas: the Lewis and Clark National Forest, set up in 1896, which contains the Badger-Two Medicine area, an area of 200 sqmi; and Glacier National Park, both part of the tribal nation's former territory.
 The Badger-Two Medicine area is sacred to the Blackfeet people.
 This sacred part of the Rocky Mountain Front was excluded from Blackfeet lands in a Treaty of 1896, but they reserved uninhibited access for hunting, foraging, and fishing rights.
 Since the early 1980s, when the Bureau of Land Management illegally sold drilling rights leases without consultation with the tribe (violating both treaty law and the U.S. Environmental Protections Act), the Blackfeet have worked to prevent ecological harm to land they know as sacred and roll back the leases.